Murder Mystery Game AI

 • Zero equipment needed; pure social interaction

-• Scales infinitely—works with 10 people or 50
+• Scales broadly—works with 10 people or more

 • Creates alliance-building and tension naturally